Community Property in a Louisiana Divorce

 Learn More About Family Law Representation from Our Firm

-At Scott, Vicknair, Hair & Checki, LLC, we understand how stressful and financially disastrous divorce-related property settlement disputes can be.
-With that in mind, we focus on achieving solutions as efficiently as possible, which saves you money, and on making certain clients understand the issues and know what to expect in order to minimize stress.
+We understand how stressful and financially disastrous divorce-related property settlement disputes can be.
+With that in mind, SVHC focus on achieving solutions as efficiently as possible, which saves you money, and on making certain clients understand the issues and know what to expect in order to minimize stress.